 “When I stopped drinking I was fantastically anxious.
 My ears were ringing, and it felt like I was surrounded by static.
 In fact, I felt like the world was closing in on me.

 I went to lunch at a regular place, and I was sweating.
-I could not hear my lunch companion, but I could see her lips moving and her eating. …the guy across the restaurant, five tables away, I imagined I could hear his conversation as clear as a bell.
+I could not hear my lunch companion, but I could see her lips moving and [the sounds of] her eating.
+[And]…the guy across the restaurant, five tables away, I imagined I could hear his conversation as clear as a bell.

 I returned to my office, and I had a panic attack believing irrationally that if I continued standing or walking around, I would be sucked out of my office window and that I would fall to my death.
 I laid down on my carpet and sunk my fingers into the pile of the carpet for safety.
 My heart was racing.